 During the audit interview process, the H.R. staff member was asked if the facility performs criminal record background checks for all newly hired sworn employees considered for promotion, and any contractor that may have contact with inmates.
-The H.R. staff member stated that; "The facility performs a criminal record check on all volunteers, contractors, prior to having access to the facility and every five years after that through the VCIN system."
-She further stated that it is each facility's responsibility to ensure the contractors and volunteers background VCIN checks are completed, and that the Warden determines if access is approved.
+The H.R. staff member stated that, "The facility performs a criminal record check on all volunteers, contractors, prior to having access to the facility and every five years after that through the VCIN system."
+She further stated that it is each facility's responsibility to ensure the contractors and volunteers' background VCIN checks are completed, and the Warden determines if access is approved.

-The facility provided the Auditor with three examples of a contractor background check investigative report.
-The report identified the names of the contractors and volunteers along with the date the background check was run along with an FBI or VA State identification number if available and any relevant information.
+The facility provided the Auditor with a VCIN excel spreadsheet with 73 examples of a contractors and volunteers background check being conducted within the last five years.
+The report identified the names of the contractors and volunteers along with the date the background check was run along and the department that was requesting the background be conducted.